CheeseCake87/SystemMonitor/README.md

 ![img.png](/_assets%2Fimg.png)

-**Interval is the amount of time in seconds the app will send a JSON POST request to the URL you set.**
+**Interval is the amount of time in seconds the app will wait before checking and sending.**

 # JSON Sent to Server